 The "Measures" tab is used for advanced editing/creation and perfecting of the measures used in your Crosstab analysis.
 Upon opening this tab, you see a table of all the measures that have been set for the current Crosstab.
-You are also provided with brief instructions for defining measures in this tab.
-(See Figure 4-6).
+You are also provided with brief instructions for defining measures in this tab, as shown in Figure 4-44.

-Double -clicking on a measure in the Advanced tab opens it in the Measure Creation window, populated with the measure information, ready to be edited.
-The buttons at the bottom of the Advanced "Measures" tab offer four useful operations that can be performed when creating measures, as shown in Figure 4-7.
+Double-clicking on a measure in the Advanced tab opens it in the Measure Creation window, populated with the measure information, ready to be edited.
+The buttons at the bottom of the Advanced "Measures" tab offer four useful operations that can be performed when creating measures, as shown in Figure 4-44.